thewca/wca-regulations/wca-regulations_2012.md

   - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
 The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
   - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
   - 9f12) For 'Best of X' rounds, rankings are assessed based on the best result per competitor.
 The following shall be used to compare results:
-    - 9f12a) "Better" is defined as the shorter time.
+    - 9f12a) 'Better' is defined as the shorter time.
-    - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
+    - 9f12b) For Fewest Moves Solving, 'better' is defined as the shorter solution length.
     - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, the attempt is unsolved (DNF).
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is better.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles the competitors fail to solve, where fewer unsolved puzzles is better.
-  - 9f13) For 'Mean of 3' and 'Average of 5' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
+  - 9f13) For 'Mean of 3' and 'Average of 5' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where 'better' is the shorter recorded time.
-  - 9f14) For 'Mean of 3' and 'Average of 5' rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where "better" is defined as the shorter time.
+  - 9f14) For 'Mean of 3' and 'Average of 5' rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where 'better' is defined as the shorter time.
   - 9f15) Competitors who achieve the same result in a round receive and identical ranking for the round.
 - 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase only if they meet a designated cutoff during the first phase.
   - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.